Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/README.md

 ##

-Now we will test the rules by moving the payload file from and back to the orginal destination.
+Now we will test the rules by moving the payload file from and back to the original destination.
 Once the scan began and discovered Sliver inside the exe, we should receive a first alert for an exe put in the Downloads directory, followed quickly by a Yara detection.
 Once the scan began and discovered Sliver inside the exe, we should observe a first warning for Execution from the Downloads directory, followed quickly by a Yara detection in Memory.
 In order to produce the "new process event" that would cause the scanning of a process that was initiated from the Downloads directory, we will now run the Sliver payload.
 Once the scan began and discovered Sliver inside the EXE, we should notice a first alert for Execution from the Downloads directory, followed quickly by a YARA detection in Memory.

 ### Moving the payload: